nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.lifekeeper.commons` package.

 ## Implementation